Brandon-Rod/Brandon-Rod/README.md

 - 📫 How to reach me **rodriguezbrandon953@gmail.com**

 ## Bell-ToDo
-Bell-ToDo is a to-do list app made in SwiftUI.
+A to-do list app where users can create and customize items by changing their appearance, adding an icon, adding reminders, adding images, and locking items.

 ![Home](https://user-images.githubusercontent.com/61842505/178125564-08b98a00-91df-4634-9cdd-0c98338a56cf.png)